Is it Mandatory to File a Lawsuit for Vehicle Damage?

 For your convenience, we have compiled all the answers in the article – Bodily Injury in Road Accidents: How and Whom to Sue?

-- Copy of the damaged vehicle’s registration;
+- Copy of damaged vehicle’s registration.

-- Copy of the compulsory insurance policy;
+- Copy of compulsory insurance policy.

-- Graphical sketch of the accident location and sequence;
+- Graphical sketch of accident.

-- Appraiser’s report assessing the damage and appraisal invoice;
+- Appraiser’s report and invoice.

-- Repair invoices;
+- Repair invoices.

 How Long Can an Insurance Benefit Claim Be Filed?